Director of Communications

 Media use only photos here courtesy Tennessee Tourism.

-NASHVILLE, Tenn. – Jan.
-25, 2024 – Tennessee has 14 locations along the U.S. Civil Rights Trail.
-The state is home to famous writers, music legends and talented photographers.
-Learn their stories at these 10 places to celebrate Black history year-round in Tennessee.
+NASHVILLE, Tenn. – Updated March 4, 2026 – Tennessee has 17 locations along the U.S. Civil Rights Trail.
+The state is also home to famous writers, music legends and talented photographers.
+Learn their stories at these destinations to celebrate Black history year-round in Tennessee.

 Bessie Smith Cultural Center in Chattanooga